Do Cryptocurrencies Have a Future in Ecommerce?

 Sticking to an online business model has a lot of advantages.
 You get to save on overheads, don’t have to sit with excessive amounts of stock, and have access to a wider range of potential clients.
 That doesn’t mean that eCommerce is easy, though.

 In fact, it can be downright difficult.
 Building trust with someone online is more difficult, especially if they have never had dealings with your company before.
 Clients have to trust a lot of personal information about themselves to you and your business.

 This is an especially sensitive area when it comes down to making payments – everyone has heard horror stories of credit card info being stolen, or company websites being hacked.
 It was one of the things that hobbled online sales initially.

 Then PayPal came along and made it possible to pay without giving out any of your credit card details at all.
-It was rightly termed one of the most important advances in the ecommerce space.
+It was rightly termed one of the most important advances in the eCommerce space.

-The future of cryptocurrencies as payment solution
+The future of cryptocurrencies as a payment solution

 Cryptocurrencies could well be the next stage of that evolution.
 Look at how popular Bitcoin, Ripple, and Ether have become, to name just a few.
-But what exactly is the big attraction with these currencies?
+But what exactly is the big attraction of these currencies?
 Are they just a different kind of PayPal?

 Cryptos are similar to PayPal in that you never give your credit card details to the merchant.
 But that’s about where the similarity ends.
 With cryptos, you don’t need a credit card or even a bank, to begin with.

 What PayPal does is to facilitate the transfer of funds from your card to the merchant’s account.
 What cryptos do is to transfer the funds directly to the merchant.
 It’s simpler and cleaner because there is no third party needed to facilitate the transfer.